Skirts to Sofas: How Fashion and Interiors Have Always Been Connected

 Since starting my business and leaving the daily corporate-vibe uniforms behind, I've had to rediscover how I dress and what that says about me.
 I’ve also had to understand what actually feels good to wear.

-That’s where I came across the concept of enclothed cognition, the idea that what we wear affects how we think, behave and carry ourselves.
+That’s where I came across the concept of enclothed cognition: the idea that what we wear affects how we think, behave, and carry ourselves.
 Not just in confidence, but in focus, posture, and productivity.

 Rediscovery through Design

 The turning point for me came when I learned I’m a True Autumn.
-Suddenly, my fashion made sense.
+My fashion finally began to make sense.
 Why I favoured gold jewellery.
 Why I never felt great in cool pastels.
-Why brass, walnut, bone all felt like home.
+Why brass, walnut, and bone all felt like home.
+Because this is the type of style I love to embody, in both fashion and interiors.

 Full Circle

 I’m still learning the art of styling (and probably always will be).
-But I finally understand how deeply linked both fashion and interiors really are.
+But I finally understand how deeply linked fashion and interiors really are.
 And that realisation has been a really special one.

-Whether I’m styling a hallway or styling an outfit, the goal is the same: to feel like I’m meeting myself.
+Whether I’m styling a hallway or styling an outfit, the goal is the same.
+To feel like I’m meeting myself.

 That’s what good design is meant to do, on your body and in your home.